akaFunk/BlinkyBar/Server/README.md

 -   **mirror** mirrors the image.
 A change will trigger an image upload.
 -   **allow_scaling** defines if the BlinkyBar is allowed to scale the image or not.
 This allows to prepare pixel-precise images.
 Note that if the image height is exactly the same as the number of available pixels, the BlinkyBar will not scale the image as well.
 If scaling is not allowed and the image is smaller than the current BlinkyBar configuration, only the upper pixels will be used.
 If no scaling is allowed and the image is larger, the image will be cut at the bottom.
 Accepted values are true or false.
 A change of this value might trigger an image upload, if the result will be different.
 The default value is true.
 -   **repeat** defines, if the image shall be repeated endlessly.
+-   **pixel_mode** defines, if the playback should display pixels instead of hoizontal lines.
+If turned on, the modules will turn the LEDs on and off for each column with a durty cycle of 50 %, creating pixels in stead of horzontal lines.

 All parameters are optional.
 A query looks, for example, like this: